 Confirmation is a deepening of the grace received in baptism.
 This sacrament roots us more deeply in our identity as God's children, and unites us more firmly with Christ and his Church, giving us special strength to bear witness to our faith.
 Contact Deacon Chuck Amsberry for information.

 The sacrament of matrimony brings a man and a woman together in marriage.
 By receiving matrimony, a couple enters into a sacred covenant.
 By their marriage, the couple witnesses Christ’s spousal love for the Church.

 Because of the seriousness of the commitment of marriage and its sacramental nature, couples enter into a period of preparation that begins at least six months before the ceremony.
-Preparations include setting a date, meeting with the priest or deacon, working with a sponsor couple through the Marriage Preparation process, and attending an Engaged Encounter retreat.
-Contact Deacon Chuck Amsberry for more information and to fill out the application form.
+Preparations include setting a date, meeting with the deacon and priest, possibly working with a mentor couple through the Marriage Preparation process, attending an Engaged Encounter retreat, studying natural family planning, etc. Contact Deacon Chuck Amsberry to get started on this wonderful journey.

 When someone has died, a funeral Mass is encouraged.
 The funeral liturgy provides the best setting to pray for the person who has passed, bring closure, find strength in Christ, and commemorate the deceased person’s life.

 If you are planning a funeral or memorial service, please know that our hearts and prayers are with you during this difficult time.
 Please contact Deacon Chuck Amsberry, and he will help you plan the funeral liturgy.